 The qualified plan permits participating associates to elect contributions up to the maximum limits allowable under the Internal Revenue Code.
 The Company matches associate contributions according to a predetermined formula and contributes additional amounts based on a percentage of the associates' eligible annual compensation and years of service.
 Associate contributions and Company matching contributions vest immediately.
 Additional Company contributions and the related investment earnings are subject to vesting based on years of service.
-Total expense recognized related to the qualified plan was \$19 million for the first quarter of 2018.
+Total expense recognized related to the qualified plan was \$20 million for both the second quarter of 2019 and 2018.
+Total expense recognized related to the qualified plan was \$39 million for year-to-date 2019 and \$38 million for year-to-date 2018.

-The non-qualified plan is an unfunded plan which provides benefits beyond the Internal Revenue Code limits for qualified defined contribution plans.
+The non-qualified plan is an unfunded plan, which provides benefits beyond the Internal Revenue Code limits for qualified defined contribution plans.
 The plan permits participating associates to elect contributions up to a maximum percentage of eligible compensation.
 The Company matches associate contributions according to a predetermined formula and contributes additional amounts based on a percentage of the associates' eligible compensation and years of service.
-The plan also permits participating associates to defer additional compensation up to a maximum amount which the Company does not match.
+The plan also permits participating associates to defer additional compensation up to a maximum amount, which the Company does not match.
 Associates' accounts are credited with interest using a fixed rate determined by the Company and reviewed by the Compensation Committee of the Board of Directors prior to the beginning of each year.
 Associate contributions and the related interest vest immediately.
 Company contributions, along with related interest, are subject to vesting based on years of service.
 Associates' accounts in the plan will be distributed upon termination of employment in either a lump sum or in annual installments over a specified period of up to 10 years.
-Total expense recognized related to the non-qualified plan was \$6 million for both the first quarter of 2019 and 2018.
+Total expense recognized related to the non-qualified plan was \$6 million for the second quarter of 2019 and \$5 million for the second quarter of 2018.
+Total expense recognized related to the non-qualified plan was \$12 million for year-to-date 2018.